 Step One: Complete the Free Application for Financial Aid (FAFSA).
 To ensure that we receive your application you must list Blinn College’s school code, #003549, on the FAFSA.

 Step Three: Once your file is complete, the Blinn College Financial Aid office will award you a tentative financial aid package.
 If you were awarded Federal Work Study, you must accept or decline the award on the tentative financial award plan and return to the Financial Aid Office.
-Your award will be cancelled if you do not accept or decline the Federal Work Study award.
+Your award will be cancelled if you do not accept or decline the Federal Work Study award or if you do not find a work study job.

 Step Four: Find a work study position.
 It is the student responsibility to find a work study job.
 You can review the positions and job requirements online at https://employment.blinn.edu/.